AyaA1i/movie-app/README.md

 Favorites and Watchlist: The App allows users to create a personalized collection of favorite movies by adding them to their favorites list or Watchlist.

-Integration with The Movie Database (OMDb): The App utilizes the TMDb API to fetch movie data, including details, ratings, reviews and posters.
+Integration with The Movie Database (OMDb): The App utilizes the OMDb API to fetch movie data, including details, ratings, reviews and posters.